Lenin, Jefferson, Alinsky and Tocqueville

 The Utopian dream of “total equality” is the crux of Communism and the fuel of revolutions for time eternal.
 It also totally discounts the fallen nature of mankind.

-Even if total political, social, and economic equality were possible to achieve, there would be those among us whose intellectual capacity overshadows the rest.
+Even if total political, social, and economic equality were possible to achieve, there would be those among us whose intellectual capacity, initiative and/or talents, overshadow the rest of us.
 Total equality is not achievable.

 Cries of “Social Justice” and “Black Lives Matter” echo in protests on college campuses and street protests around the country, largely emanating from “polyezniy idiots” who are not only ignorant to why they are protesting, but worse yet, ignorant to what the Great American Idea is; that being that all men are created equal before the law and are free to pursue a life of liberty and happiness.

 “Pursue” that is.
 It’s not guaranteed.
 One’s own success depends upon his own desires, dreams, and abilities.
 The role of the government, as originally established, is to guarantee that each individual is protected under the law so that he may be free to pursue his own place in society.
-The success of the individual lies within his own limitations and abilities.
+The success of the individual lies within his own limitations (everyone has them), abilities, and desires to overcome and/or apply those.

 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.–That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed,…”- Declaration of Independence